Course Outline

 - How does Terraform differ from Chef, Puppet, Ansible, and Salt?

-- Why not use the AWS Management Console?
+- Why not use the AWS Management Console for government infrastructure management?

-- Infrastructure as Code, execution plans, resource graphs, change automation
+- Infrastructure as Code, execution plans, resource graphs, and change automation for government operations.

 Terraform Workflow